 It is an Art as an 'Ode' to my Architect, G_d and a tool of vicegerency in charity serving society, the environment and our hearts helping build a sustainable and green world, with an Islamic calligraphy recital of the Artisan Creator--or as Mirza calls, ‘my Architect’.
 Her Art supports the struggles of the weak, the poor, the sick, the orphan and women in society, like a steward.
 Her full story celebrates, as she phrases, ‘the Creator and the reflection of the divine she calls the sustainable human’(insan) as the raison d’etre negating the crime of ornament, and not ‘Modern man’s self’.
 Hence, building as stewards of G_d, in order to help build a more equitable world and self....or that is the strife.

-American – Canadian, Uzma Mirza has spent her working career as a professional architect designing buildings, however, in her studio practice she tends to a spiritual art called art of pen and inkpot, which is informed by her life as a human, a Western Muslim woman and as an architect striving to be in balance with nature, humanity and society.
-As a professional architect, she builds sustainable and green buildings which is her outward action towards sustainability in a world that is imbalanced, as she phrases, a world against reason.
-In her visual art which has been a natural G_d given talent which is her inner action, she infuses an Islamic calligraphy that is a core of her faith with architectural light, shadow and form, harmonious pieces of the natural world, meaning and the tonal colors of sound to produce a 'lyrical art', or an 'Ode' through art as she phrases, as a vehicle of expression to unravel the puzzle of the human condition of the self like a tin wo-man with a heart.
-Making and reasoning a sustainable world is my purpose as a Muslim women.
+American – Canadian, Uzma Mirza has spent her working career as a professional architect designing buildings alongside her spiritual calligraphic art.
+In her studio practice she tends to a spiritual art called art of pen and inkpot, which is informed by her life as a human, a western Muslim woman and as an architect as a philanthropist striving to be in balance with nature, humanity and society.
+As a professional architect, she attempts to build sustainable and green buildings which is her outward action towards sustainability in a world that is imbalanced, as she phrases, a world against reason.
+In her visual art which has been a natural G_d given talent which is her inner action, she infuses an Islamic calligraphy that is a core of her faith with architectural light, shadow and form, harmonious pieces of the natural world, meaning and the tonal colors of sound to produce a 'lyrical art', or an 'Ode' through art as she phrases, as a vehicle of expression to unravel the puzzle of the human condition of the self like a tin wo-man with heArt.

 Spiritual Art and Architecture are